 1.1 Number of floors at ground level and above: 20 (See Section 5 below.)

-Number of floors entirely below ground level: 0 Floors on which car parking is provided: 0 1.2 Number of flats: 113
+Number of floors entirely below ground level:

+Floors on which car parking is provided: 0

+1.2 Number of flats:

-- 1.3 Brief details of construction and approximate age of building: - 1970s, purpose-built tower block of concrete frame construction, with concrete floors, brick exterior walls and a flat, concrete roof. - The exterior windows to the block were replaced in 2010, and the windows to the lounge and bedrooms to the flats are fitted with composite infill (spandrel) panels, similar in design to the composite panels fitted to windows in Shepherds Court that were involved in the fire at that block in 2016.
+- 1.3 Brief details of construction and approximate age of building: - 1970s, purpose-built tower block of concrete frame construction, with concrete floors, brick exterior walls and a flat, concrete roof. - The exterior windows to the block were replaced in 2010, and the new windows installed to the lounge and bedrooms in each flat were fitted with composite, infill (spandrel) panels (see comments in Section 5 below). - 1.4 Occupancy:

-1.4 Occupancy: